mehmetbuber38/react-basic-product-manage/README.md

     $ yarn install or npm install

 ## Available Scripts
-!IMPORTANT: You must set up a mini node express server to be able to login and keep user information.
+!IMPORTANT: You must set up a mini 'node express' server to be able to login and keep user information.

 ### `node server`